A fundamental derivation of two Boris solvers and the Ge-Marsden theorem: Introduction

-This work presents a completely original derivation of Boris solvers, including a previously unknown second Boris solver.
-To see how the Boris solvers fit into the general framework of symplectic and splitting algorithms, this work will review, in the next section, the two fundamental velocity-Verlet and position-Verlet symplectic integrators and their magnetic counter parts.
+This work presents a completely original derivation of Boris solvers independent of any finite-difference schemes, including a previously unknown second Boris solver.
+To see how these two Boris solvers are related to symplectic integrators, this work will review in the next section, the magnetic velocity-Verlet and position-Verlet integrators previously derived in Ref.\onlinecite{chin08}.
 In Sect.\ref{fit}, the two Boris solvers are derived by ``cycloid fitting".
 Simple higher order algorithms are then constructed in Sect.\ref{hi}.
 Conclusions are stated in Sect.\ref{con}.